AmirMotefaker/my-Python-Projects/Web Scraping/README.md

-## Web Scraping “Data” Jobs with Python
+## eb Scraping “Data” Jobs with Python

 # Gathering job metadata like title, company, location, salary, and description for further analysis.